xnimorz/react-providers/README.md

 ## Usage step by step

-### Step 1: Create your context react component:
+### Step 1: Create your context React component:

 Implement your own React.Component using React.Context:

-https://github.com/xnimorz/react-providers/blob/master/examples/src/models/todoMVC/todos.js — in this file we use react lifecycle methods to store updates in localStorage.
+https://github.com/xnimorz/react-providers/blob/master/examples/src/models/todoMVC/todos.js — in this file we use React lifecycle methods to store updates in localStorage.

 ```javascript
 import React from 'react';